 Trees Outside the Forest: Collect Earth

-Collect Earth was used to measure tree cover that exists on multiple types of land uses and for varying densities of tree cover.
+Collect Earth was used to measure tree cover that exists on multiple types of non-forest land uses and for varying densities of tree cover.
 As a tool, Collect Earth is suited for this type of data collection because it relies on very-high-resolution imagery and human interpretation, which can distinguish subtleties in tree cover and land use that are often undetected using algorithm-based remote sensing techniques.

 For this pilot study, a Collect Earth mapathon was undertaken that collected data for more than 16,000 survey plots in the Mekong region.
 The plots spanned each of the five Mekong-region countries at equal intervals of either 10 or 12 km.
-Six districts in Vietnam and Cambodia were selected for in-depth analysis at 1- or 2-km intervals.
 The survey collected data on land use/land cover, tree count, and percent tree cover for three points in time: 2000, 2010, and 2018, so that change could be detected and quantified between these time periods to provide information on restoration progress.
+After analysing the collected data and aggregate sample set, there were not enough sample points with imagery available representing the year 2000 to provide statistically significant results; therefore, the analysis focused only on the data for years 2010 and 2018.

-Consistent with the results from the GLAD tree cover canopy and height dynamics data, among the Mekong region countries, Thailand has exhibited the most consistent gain in tree cover for each time period.
+Similar to the results from the GLAD tree cover canopy and height dynamics data for trees inside the forest, among the Mekong region countries, both Cambodia and Laos demonstrated a decline in average tree cover on non-forest land use types, while Thailand, Myanmar, and Vietnam demonstrated an increase.
+Vietnam had the largest increase between the two time periods, with an increase in tree cover of 2.5% on non-forest land use types.

 Table 2.
-Comparison of average percent tree cover per hectare by country and land use type for three time periods: 2000, 2010, 2018 based on Collect Earth surveys.
-DRAFT – DO NOT CITE NUMBERS – ANALYSIS NOT FINAL
+Comparison of average percent tree cover per hectare by country and land use type for two time periods: 2010 and 2018 based on Collect Earth surveys.